 Dear readers, listeners and fellow bloggers:

 Note.
-This reproduction of a picture of the Hospital Maciel was taken from Wikimedia Commons.
+This reproduction of an image of Tony Soprano was taken from Wikimedia Commons.

 Stay distant.
 Stay safe.
 Stay beautiful.

 Don’t leave me alone.